johnwargo/johnwargo-static-11ty/src/posts/2010/apple-does-not-care-about-the-network.md

 ---
-title: Apple Doesn't Care About the Network
+title: Apple Does Not Care About the Network
 description:
 date: 2010-03-02
 headerImage: